 Chip brushes are intended to be used once and thrown away.
-Often sold at dollar stores under the label “craft brushes” these disposable items are ideal for applying stains, epoxies, or other applications where cleaning the brush would be difficult to impossible after you’re done.
-Chip brushes sold at the dollar store are just as good as the ones you can pick up at a big box store, but are often half the price.
-(Another good location to shop for this item is craft stores such as Michael’s or JoAnn’s Fabrics.)
-One and done applicators like this are the perfect item when you want to take on a project such as aging the appearance of wood.
+Often sold at dollar stores under the label “craft brushes”, they’re ideal for applying stains, epoxies, or other applications where cleaning the brush would be difficult to impossible after you’re done.

-Dixie Cups are a wonder to have in a workshop.
-From mixing up small batches of materials to holding screws and fasteners to keeping screws and fasteners separated and organized, these waxed-paper cups can handle it all.
-But the actual Dixie brand can be rough on the budget!
-Dollar stores often have an off brand paper cup that will do the job just as well and at a reduced price.
+From mixing up small batches of material to keeping screws and fasteners organized, waxed paper cups can handle it all.
+But the actual Dixie brand can be pricey.
+Dollar stores often have an off-brand paper cup that will do the job just as well and at a reduced price.

 As a bonus tip, consider slipping a paper cup over your drill bit the next time you’re working on a ceiling in order to avoid drywall dust falling in your face.
-(And that’s just one of the many incredible drill hacks from this Family Handyman article.)
+That’s just one of many of our favorite drill hacks!